-Canadian Families and Corrections Network is launching its newest parenting project with The Movember Foundation and partners across Canada!
+Canadian Families and Corrections Network is launching its newest parenting project with Movember and partners across Canada!

-It all begins in August 2018 with incarcerated dads in Dorchester Penitentiary NB, Collins Bay Institution ON, and Pacific Institution BC.
+It all began in August 2018 with incarcerated dads in Dorchester Penitentiary NB, Collins Bay Institution ON, and Pacific Institution BC.

 Do you know a dad there who might want to build a great relationship with their children?
 Read more about the project here!